Frequently Asked Questions

 This independence allows the client to shop around for which insurance program would work best for their needs.
 If they choose to change carriers they own the data and take it with them, rather than having to start from scratch.

-In addition, third-party unbundled property loss control partners who have international presence means that your domestic and international facilities will all be managed by one risk management partner- rather than multiple insurance carriers depending on the country your facility is located in.
+In addition, third-party unbundled property loss control partners who have international presence means that your domestic and international facilities will all be managed by one risk engineering partner- rather than multiple insurance carriers depending on the country your facility is located in.

 A growing number of clients finalize their annual loss control program well before their insurance renewals, arming themselves with the necessary tools to shop for the most appropriate insurance coverage.